LemonSDA/Social-Tournament-Helper/README.md

 3. **If an Avatar Exists Multiple Times, the Plugin Always Converts Only 1 Avatar**
    - If an avatar exists multiple times in the collection, the plugin currently converts only one instance of it.
 It does not automatically convert all identical avatars in one go.

+4. **The Panel doesn't show up**
+   - The extension currently only takes into account the English version of Social Tournaments.
+If another language is set, the extension will not work.

 Please note that these are known issues, and the extension's functionality is limited by its current implementation.
 Future updates may address these issues and enhance the extension's performance.
 Your feedback and contributions to the development of the extension are welcome.